civicrm/civicrm-user-guide/docs/events/creating-an-event.md

 # Creating an event

 This chapter covers how to create a new event, describing each of the set up options available in the event creation screen.
-If you going to allow online registration for the event, you will also want to read the [online event registration](/events/online-event-registration.md) chapter.
+If you're going to allow online registration for the event, you will also want to read the [online event registration](/events/online-event-registration.md) chapter.
 If not, you'll want to read the [manual event registration](/events/manual-event-registration.md) chapter.